 The State Constitution provides that GOB's must be authorized by law and ratified by the voters.
 Generally, the Constitution permits authorization of GOB's only for capital improvements.
 The legal provisions regarding GOB's are contained in Section 8, Article IX of the Alaska Constitution and AS 37.15, the State Bonding Act.
 The amount and timing of a bond sale must be approved by the State Bond Committee.
-There is no statutory limit on the amount of State GOB's that may be authorized. \$348,839,941 in authorized GOB's remain unissued at June 30, 2011.
-In the State's capital budget for fiscal year 2012 \$150,050,000 of the authorized but unissued GOBs authority was rescinded by appropriation of current year revenue to fund projects.
-The remaining authorization of \$198,789,941 remains authorized but unissued.
+There is no statutory limit on the amount of State GOB's that may be authorized. \$303,845,200 in authorized GOB's remain unissued at June 30, 2013.
+The State anticipates issuing up to an additional \$80 million of the remaining authority in FY 2014.

-As of June 30, 2011 the State has issued GOB's 52 times since statehood, raising almost \$2.4 billion.
+As of June 30, 2013 the State had issued GOB's 55 times since statehood, raising over \$2.5 billion.
 In addition, the State assumed the outstanding debt of the Territory of Alaska as GOB's of the State.
 In 1959, the Territorial debt was \$2.9 million.
-As of June 30, 2011, the State had \$643.8 million in GOB's outstanding.
+As of June 30, 2013, the State had \$840.2 million in GOB's outstanding.

 The interest cost on State bond issues is determined by several factors, the major factor being the general level of interest rates in the global economy.
 However, the credit rating assigned to an issuer and the related investor assessment of credit risk are important factors.
-The State's credit ratings improved from Baa1/A in 1973 to Aaa/AA+/AA+ in 2011.
-The State's credit ratings were upgraded by both Moody's and Fitch Ratings in 2010.
+The State's credit ratings improved from Baa1/A in 1973 to